-Description.
 The palm-like, woody Tree has a trunk is up to 7m high.
 It has a large pith.
 The tree and leaves have a spread of up to 5m.
 The stems may grow along the ground without establishing roots.
 The trunk is straight but may be reclining.
 It is up to 70cm wide.
 Branches do arise at or near the base.
 Additional stems may arise from suckers at the base.

 Cycads are unique Gymnosperms with compound leaves.
-Leaves are on this evergreen tree are pinnately compound (leaflets arranged along either side of the leaf rachis – central stalk).
+On this evergreen tree the Leaves are pinnately compound (leaflets arranged along either side of the leaf rachis – central stalk).
 Leaves are persistent – lasting more than a year.
 The Crown has straight or slightly curved leaves with each longer than 1,2m and up to 2,5m in length.
 Plants that are growing in shade tend to have longer leaves.
 The spread of the leaves is about 5m.
 Brown woolly hairs cover the centre of the crown.
 Leaflets are broad, straight or slightly sickle shaped.
 Central leaflets are up to 3,2cm wide.
 The leaflet apex tapers.
 Leaflets point upwards at the end of the leaf and those further away bend downwards.
 Twenty or more distinctly parallel raised veins are visible below.
 Petioles (leaf stalks) are initially green but become yellow.
 Petiolules (leaflet stalks) are absent.
 The under surface of a leaflet and the leaf stalk may be hairy – especially when young.
 There are few or no prickles.
 When present, prickles occur on either side of the leaflet margins.
 Leaflets close to the leaf base are reduced to prickles.
-Leaf bases remaining on the tree after the leaves have fallen.
+Leaf bases remaining on the tree for a while after the leaves have fallen.

 The tree is Dioecious (having male and female cones on separate plants).
 Up to 5 Male cones are formed which produce motile sperm.
-Each cone is up to 60cm long and covered with brown hairs.
+Each cone is up to 60cm long and is covered with brown hairs.
 These cones are perched on a 10cm long stalk.
 Up to 5 large, golden yellow Female cones may be formed – each up to 50 x 25cm.
 They are hairy when young and produce naked ovules.
 Wind or insects (possibly snout beetles) pollinate them.
 The cones rest in a short stalk.
 The red Seeds are about 4 x 2,5cm.

 Gymnosperms have unenclosed or naked seeds.
 They have no flowers or fruit and the seeds are often contained in cones.
 In the Angiosperms (flowering plants), the seeds are enclosed in an ovary.
 In the Gymnosperms, there are 2 modes of fertilization.
-In all the Cycads (including Encephalartos) and the single extanct (not extinct) species of Ginkgo (Ginkgo biloba), the male cones produce motile sperms.
+In all the Cycads (including Encephalartos) and the single extant (not extinct) species of Ginkgo (Ginkgo biloba), the male cones produce motile sperms.
 The remaining members of the Gymnosperms all have non-motile sperm with no flagella and are moved along with a Pollen tube to the egg.

 Distribution & Ecology